-Botox is a non-surgical injectable treatment that is used to treat dynamic lines and wrinkles caused by expression.
+A non-surgical injectable treatment (Botulinum toxin) that is used to treat dynamic lines and wrinkles caused by expression.
 Common areas include smile lines, frown lines and forehead lines.

 1 x 15-minute session is recommended with a complimentary review appointment 2 weeks later.